palaktest/blog/content/posts/introducing-octopress-el.md

 [melpa]: http://melpa.org/#/octopress
 [gh]: https://github.com/aaronbieber/octopress.el

-If you want to go on more of a detailed tour, continue reading!~~MORE~~
+If you want to go on more of a detailed tour, continue reading!<!--more-->

 ## How To Octopress ##